-8.2 Review Process for MBs and ILF Programs:
+8.2 Review process for MBs and ILF programs:

 8.2.1 Interagency Review Team (IRT): An IRT shall be established by the district engineer to review documentation for the establishment, management, and use of MBs and ILF programs.
 The district engineer or appointed representative serves as IRT chair.
 The IRT includes members from appropriate federal/state/tribal/local regulatory and resource agencies.
 A Memorandum of Agreement (MOA) may be developed with IRT members.
-The Corps makes the final decision on whether to approve the instrument and other aspects of MB and ILF program operation associated with impacts to waters of the U.S., including credit releases.
+The Corps makes the final decision on whether to approve the instrument and other aspects of MB and ILF program operation associated with providing compensatory mitigation for impacts to waters of the U.S., including credit releases.

-Specific timeframes for submittals and completion of review have been provided as part of 33 C.F.R. § 332 (see IRT review timeline flowchart in Appendix E).
-Please note that these timeframes apply to the steps controlled by the Corps and may be extended for a variety of reasons (see 33 C.F.R. § 332.8(f).
-The timeframes do not generally apply to steps controlled by the sponsor, such as responding to comments by the Corps or other members of the IRT.
+Specific timeframes for submittals and completion of review have been provided as part of 33 C.F.R. part 332 (see IRT review timeline flowchart in Appendix E).
+Please note that these timeframes apply to the steps controlled by the Corps and may be extended for a variety of reasons (see 33 C.F.R. § 332.8(f)).
+The timeframes do not generally apply to steps controlled by the sponsor, such as responding to comments by the Corps or other members of the IRT, or preparing draft or final instruments.

-8.2.2 Specific Review Process: The following steps shall be completed during development of MB and ILF programs [33 C.F.R. § 332.8(d)]:
+8.2.2 Specific review process: The following steps shall be completed during development of MB and ILF programs [33 C.F.R. § 332.8(d), also see Appendix E]:

-- Optional: submittal of draft prospectus by sponsor. - Preliminary review of optional draft prospectus by IRT. - Submittal of prospectus to Corps and IRT. - Public review and comment upon prospectus. - Notification of the findings of the initial review, in which the sponsor may be advised to proceed with preparing a draft instrument, or informed about the Corps concerns that the proposed MB or ILF program would not be acceptable for providing compensatory mitigation for DA permits. - Submittal of draft instrument. - Review of draft instrument by IRT. - Submittal of final instrument to Corps and IRT. - Corps notification to IRT of proposed decision on final instrument.

-• Dispute resolution process, as necessary [33 C.F.R. § 332.8(e)].
+- Optional: submittal of draft prospectus by sponsor. - Preliminary review of optional draft prospectus by IRT. - Submittal of prospectus to Corps and IRT. - Public review and comment upon prospectus. - Preparation of the initial evaluation letter, in which the sponsor is either advised to proceed with preparing a draft instrument, or informed about the Corps concerns that the proposed MB or ILF program would not be acceptable for providing compensatory mitigation for DA permits. - Submittal of draft instrument to the Corps and IRT. - Review of draft instrument by the Corps and IRT. - Submittal of final instrument to Corps and IRT. - Corps notification to IRT of proposed decision on final instrument. - Dispute resolution process, as necessary [33 C.F.R. § 332.8(e)].